Quick! What comes to mind when you think about amusement parks? Chances are, it’s roller coasters.

 03 of 04

 There have been many coasters which have combined elements of steel and wooden coasters (including the Cyclone, the famed, classic ride at Coney Island.
 Its tracks are made of wood, but its structure is steel).
-But in 2011, an innovative ride designer developed a type of coaster that features a wooden base and a newfangled steel track.
-You can read more about it my feature, "What is a Hybrid Wooden and Steel Roller Coaster?"
+But in 2011, an innovative ride designer developed a type of coaster that featured a wooden base and a newfangled steel track.
+You can read more about it our feature, "What is a Hybrid Wooden and Steel Roller Coaster?"

 The rides are wonderful and distinct.
-In my estimation, the unique coasters deserve their own category.
+In our estimation, the unique coasters deserve their own category.
 The top hybrids are located at a few parks, including Six Flags Magic Mountain, Six Flags Over Texas, and Six Flags Fiesta Texas.
 Let's run down the greatest wooden and steel hybrid coasters.

 04 of 04